- On Feb. 7, Amazon CEO Jeff Bezos accused the publisher of the National Enquirer of blackmail.

 Jeff Bezos Net Worth: $137.3B

 Bezos’ net worth was $90.6 billion when the markets opened on October 27, 2017, compared with Bill Gates’ $90.1 billion net worth at the time, according to Forbes.
 An impressive 59 percent rise in the stock price of Amazon from July 2017 to July 2018 pushed Bezos to new heights, however.

-As of the publishing of this article, his net worth is $167 billion, according to Forbes.
+As of Jan.
+9, his net worth is $137.3 billion, according to Forbes.
 No, that’s not a typo.
-That number puts Bezos in the No. 1 spot on the Bloomberg Billionaires Index — and about $70 billion ahead of No. 2 billionaire Bill Gates.
+That number puts Bezos in the No. 1 spot on the Bloomberg Billionaires Index — and more than $44 billion ahead of No. 2 billionaire Bill Gates.

 Noted to be America’s only centibillionaire (someone with a net worth over $100 billion), Bezos’ bank account has truly reached eye-opening levels.